sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

-In this lab you will make a change in the source code and rebuild/re-deploy the container.
+In this exercise you will make a change in the source code and rebuild/re-deploy the container.

 # Change the application source code